File handling

 but before the form state is updated.

-A practical example is the createFileSizeValidator
+A practical example is the createFileSizeValidator helper

-module, which checks maximum file size.
+from the @sjsf/form/validators/file-size module, which checks maximum file size.

-Once this module is included, you can set the maxFileSizeBytes
+Once this module is included, you can set the maxFileSizeBytes UI option on file fields.

 <script> import { BasicForm, createForm } from "@sjsf/form";